We have put together the following tips to help you to manage your money.

 Spend time planning and preparing a budget

 Preparing a budget plan will help you to avoid overspending and will also help you to plan for the future.
-Here are a couple of good budgets to check out:
+Here are some good budgets to check out:

 - UCAS Student Budget Calculator

 - Save The Student Rent Calculator